Battle of Sevsk: Background

-In March of 1668, a large Russian army under prince Grigory Romodanovsky was sent into the Left-bank Ukraine.
-Main force led by Romodanovsky himself besieged Kotelva and Opishnya, while it's smaller parts under prince Grigory Kurakhin besieged Hlukhiv.
+In March 1668, a large Russian army under prince Grigory Romodanovsky was sent into the Left-bank Ukraine.
+Main force led by Romodanovsky himself besieged Kotelva and Opishnya, while its smaller parts under prince Grigory Kurakhin besieged Hlukhiv.
 In June, Right-bank hetman Petro Doroshenko crossed the Dnieper, deposed and killed Ivan Briukhovetsky and was declared as a "hetman of both sides of the Dnieper".
 He then had set off with his Tatar allies in order to push the Russians out of Ukraine.
 Knowing about the approaching army, Romodanovsky lifted the siege and started withdrawing to Putyvl.
 However, on 12 of June, Doroshenkos army caught up with the Russians and inflicted a heavy casualties but failed to completely rout them, although achieving the strategic goal of pushing them out of the Left bank.
 On 22 of June, a large Tatar-Cossack force started an incursion into the Russian territory from Romny.
 The raid was initially successful, as it forced Kurakhin to lift the siege of Hlukhiv.
 To repel the invasion, three Russian armies under the command of Grigory Kurakhin, P.A.
 Dolgorukov and M.S.
 Volynskiy were sent.
-Total strenght of this force was approximately 23,000 men.
+Total strength of this force was approximately 23,000 men.

 Battle

 Although the Russian army was numerically superior, the attack could have succeeded due to the element of surprise.
 However, Kurakhin managed to delay the main attack by sending cavalry units to counter the invaders.
 The time he gained by diverting the main Tatar force was used to prepare for the battle – he managed to quickly position the main forces of Russian army in front of the new rampart of Sevsk and block the approaches to the fortress, battle positions were taken and barriers erected.
 The first Russian defense line consisted of infantry units, while the second line consisted of cavalry.
-The flanks were controled by cavalry and some of the dismounted dragoons.
+The flanks were controlled by cavalry and some of the dismounted dragoons.

 Perhaps hoping that the retreating Russian cavalry after the initial skirmish would disrupt the Russian infantry, on 3 of July Muratsha-Murza launched a major assault on the Russian positions, but it was quickly repelled by fire.
 Due to heavy losses, the invaders started retreating from Sevsk and moved deeper into Russian territory.
 Kurakhin then started pursuing the retreating Tatars and Cossacks.
 On the Svinoy Shlyakh, northeast of the village of Baldyzh, Kurakhin caught up with and completely routed them.
 Ivan Bugay, who previously defended Kotelva from the Russians, was captured during the battle.